BuildAPKs/buildAPKs/conf/README.md

 	Usage: `_AT_ user/repo commit`

-Adding to ONAMES, UNAMES and the appropriate ma.bash file will enhance this progect.
-See the ~/buildAPKs/.gitmodules find to find the repository associated with a particular ma.bash file.
+Adding to ONAMES, UNAMES and/or the appropriate ma.bash file will enhance this progect.
+See the ~/buildAPKs/.gitmodules file to find the repository associated with a particular ma.bash file.
 For the curious, the `_AT_` function is located in:
 ```
 grep -r _AT_ ~/buildAPKs/scripts/bash/
 ```